fabrizio-granelli/SDN-Slice-Setup-Optimization/README.md

 # SDN Slice Setup Optimization

 This repository contains the source code for the project of the course Networking II (Softwarized and Virtualized Mobile Networks) at the University of Trento.
+A [presentation](./presentation.pdf) is available with a high level description of the used methods and technologies.

 Goal of the project is to develop a RYU-based SDN controller to slice the network, dynamically re-allocate services and schedule new routes in order to maintain the desired QoS.
 The simulation is based on [Mininet](http://mininet.org/), a realistic virtual network running real kernel, switch and application code on a [Comnetsemu](https://git.comnets.net/public-repo/comnetsemu) Virtual Machine.